status-im/status-web/apps/website/docs/your-profile-and-preferences/mute-your-notifications.md

 You can turn off and on your notifications for the entire app or specific communities, channels, group chats, and direct messages (DMs) for a designated period.
 Communities, group chats, channels and direct messages appear greyed out when you mute their notifications.

 :::tip
-You have the option to [set notification exceptions][set-notification-exceptions] to fine-tune your notification preferences, allowing certain notifications to come through even if others are muted.
+You have the option to [set notification exceptions](./set-notification-exceptions.md) to fine-tune your notification preferences, allowing certain notifications to come through even if others are muted.
 For instance, you can mute all notifications for a channel except for messages sent by a specific user.
 :::

 ## Mute all the Status app notifications